amugisha7/lms2/src/next.md

+- Add repayment order to the create loan products.
-- Review loan products
+- Test that creation and editing of loan products is working.
-- Create loans
+- Work on loan fees.